 - 1. Quality assurance goals.

-- 2. Data of the NISQA IT system.
+- 2. Data from NISQA.

 - 3. Data from the operation of HAHE directorates (e.g. staff, finance, infrastructures).

 - 1. Indicators of effectiveness of all IQS processes. - 2.
 Indicators for the evaluation of HAHE's strategy. - 3.
 NISQA data and indicators (institutions). - 4.
 Reports (comparative/full/individual).